VoltanFr/memcheck/ReadMe.md

 # In progress
 - Faire le cheminement d'un nouvel utilisateur, pas à pas, pour qu'il soit bien guidé

+- Translate the email sent when creating a new account (find in the code "Please confirm your account by")
+- In the welcome mail sent after account creation, the hyperlink to the doc should open the doc page in the same language as the language of the mail (find in the code "Vous pouvez aller lire la")

 # Bugs

 # To do, at little cost